ReOpening Plan FAQs

 Now that I have signed up for the TRA Program, will I be contacted as to the details of how this program will work?
 Yes, someone will contact you with information about how to participate in the program after sign-ups are complete.

 - The Independent Studies Program (ISP) is an option for those parents in elementary who are not comfortable sending their children to the regular classroom five days per week.

-Canvas will become our method of communication with all parents throughout the year.
+The Canvas LMS (Learning Management System) will become our method of communication with all parents throughout the year.
 If you need assistance with sign up, please contact Mrs. Roberts.

 Yes, but the additional work to teach two separate groups of students was more than we had resources to accomplish.